praveenv4k/stochastic_planning/README.md

 * CMake is required.
 * YARP (www.yarp.it) and iCub (http://www.icub.org/) modules are necessary to be installed
+* PCL is required to build the sample project.(for evaluation purpose)
 * jsoncpp library amalgamation source is included in the project

 **Build steps**